Alvin and the Chipmunks: Guest appearances

-The Chipmunks made their first guest appearance on The Ed Sullivan Show on December 13, 1959, when they performed "The Chipmunk Song".
+The Chipmunks made their television debut on The Ed Sullivan Show on December 13, 1959, when they performed "The Chipmunk Song".
+They were portrayed by puppets.

 In 1968, the Chipmunks appeared in an Italian commercial TV program Carosello, in their sponsorship of Prealpi, a cheese-maker in Varese, Italy.

-The Chipmunks appeared in the Macy's Thanksgiving Day Parade twice; 1983 and 1986.
-In the 1983 parade, they performed Tomorrow.
-In 1986, they performed The Girls of Rock and Roll with The Chipettes as a way to promote their film, The Chipmunk Adventure, which was released six months later.
+The Chipmunks appeared in the Macy's Thanksgiving Day Parade twice, in 1983 and 1986.
+At the 1983 parade, they performed "Tomorrow" from the musical Annie.
+In 1986, they performed "The Girls of Rock and Roll" with The Chipettes as a way to promote their film, The Chipmunk Adventure, which was released six months later.

-The Chipmunks performed with Canned Heat on the band's interpretation of "The Chipmunk Song", which is sufficiently derivative of the Chipmunk's 1958 hit that Ross Bagdasarian Sr. gets sole writing credit.
-It was featured as the flip-side of the band's Christmas Blues single released in late 2009.
+The Chipmunks performed with Canned Heat on the band's interpretation of "The Chipmunk Song", which is sufficiently derivative of the Chipmunks' 1958 hit that Ross Bagdasarian Sr. gets sole writing credit.
+It was later featured as the B-side of Canned Heat's single "Christmas Blues", released in late 2009.

 The Chipmunks made a guest appearance on Xuxa in 1993, where they performed "Country Pride" from their album, Chipmunks in Low Places.

-They also appeared on the FOX NFL Sunday intro (which premiered on December 20, 2009) with the cameo character, Digger (the mascot for NASCAR on Fox).
+The Chipmunks appeared on the FOX NFL Sunday intro on December 20, 2009, alongside Digger, the mascot for NASCAR on Fox.

-The Chipmunks made an appearance at a Los Angeles Dodgers preseason game on April 3, 2010, when the Dodgers squared off against their rivals, the Los Angeles Angels.
-The group performed, "America the Beautiful" with a group of children prior to the game.
-Also, Simon Seville wore a wig of Manny Ramirez's dreadlocks.
-Ross Bagdasarian Jr. made the opening ceremonial pitch for that game.
+The Chipmunks, portrayed as costumed characters, made an appearance at a preseason game at Dodger Stadium on April 3, 2010, between the Los Angeles Dodgers and Los Angeles Angels.
+The group performed "America the Beautiful" with a group of children prior to the game.
+Simon's costume included a Dodgers jersey and a wig similar to then-Dodgers player Manny Ramirez's signature long braids.
+Ross Bagdasarian Jr. made the opening ceremonial pitch for the game.

-The Chipmunks made multiple appearances on ads for Food Safety to help kids learn safe food practices.
+The Chipmunks made multiple appearances on ads for food safety to help kids learn safe food practices.

+Discography

+Merchandise

+Evergreen Concepts produced merchandise based on the property.